 It is essential, if monitoring is taking place, that the employer ensures that it is proportionate and undertaken only for as long as is necessary.

 The GDPR sets out circumstances in which it is mandatory to conduct a data protection impact assessment, which includes assessing when processing is likely to result in a high risk to data subjects.
 As a matter of good practice, it may be prudent to work through a risk assessment prior to processing even when the high threshold has not been triggered, so that essential security and data minimisation measures are considered and adopted where necessary.

 Up to 27 June 2018, the Provisions of the Regulation of Investigatory Powers Act 2000 and the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 (SI 2000/2699) governed the interception of electronic communications during transmission.
-Since that date, these have been replaced by the Investigatory Powers Act 2016 (IPA) and the Investigatory Powers (Interception by Businesses etc. for Monitoring and Record-keeping Purposes) Regulations 2018 (S 2018/356) (the 2018 Regulations).
+These have been replaced by the Investigatory Powers Act 2016 (IPA) and the Investigatory Powers (Interception by Businesses etc. for Monitoring and Record-keeping Purposes) Regulations 2018 (S 2018/356) (the 2018 Regulations).

 Under the IPA, it is a criminal offence to intercept communications without lawful authority.
 Although the 2018 Regulations include the detection of crime as authorised conduct in certain circumstances, given the criminal implications of interception without proper authority, every case must be assessed on its merits to ensure that the relevant standards are met.

 26 Are search warrants or dawn raids on companies a feature of law enforcement in your country?
 Describe any legal limitations on authorities executing search warrants or dawn raids, and what redress a company has if those limits are exceeded.